kgish/skillzz/README.md

 The database tables, data types and relationships together define the different ways that the application interacts with the underlying data model in order to adhere to the user requirements.

-On the highest level we have 'Categories' with name and description.
+On the highest level we have 'Categories' with a name (unique) and a description.

-Each category can consist of one or more 'Skills' with name and description.
+Each category can consist of one or more 'Skills' with name (unique) and a description.

-Finally, each skill can be correlated to one or more 'Tags' for helping with search.
+Finally, each skill can be correlated to one or more user-defined 'Tags' for helping with the search.

 Here is a diagram which shows the high-level structure:

 -Diagram goes here-

 ## Testing